 Le Mans 24

 As Dubravko stretches above the waterline to extract fresh oysters from their riverbeds, today seems to last forever.
-A stop in Ston where everyone is being treated to world class delicatessen is less than an hour away from Dubrovnik, our halt for the night.
+A stop in Ston where everyone is being treated to world-class delicatessen is less than an hour away from Dubrovnik, our halt for the night.
 Halt if driving is substituted for a laissez-faire club evening.
 No expenses spared.

 Next stages revolve blisteringly fast.
 Montenegro, Albania, Kosovo, Macedonia, Serbia.
 A real grand tour of the Balkans to be precise.
-We witness friendships being formed, sometimes through hardship of breakdowns.
+We witness friendships being formed, sometimes through the hardship of breakdowns.
 In Prizren city, the population awaits our police escorted convoy in the streets.
-Seems like a carnival entering the center.
+Seems like a carnival entering the centre.
 Phones turn into cameras, posing and sometimes caressing metal become a routine.
 Country borders are a lot and passing them is easier than expected.
 Also due to organizational skills of the two founders, Nik and Gabriel.
 It is their first rally and has success written all over it.
 Everyone is excited to come back next year.
 And should they add a night stage, I for sure will be there with the darkness piercing reflector lights of a Bentley.
 What else is living about if not turning night into day.